Estate Planning & Real Estate

 Revocable trust.
 Property transferred into a revocable trust during life passes according to the trust terms at death, without probate.
 The grantor retains full control and can amend or revoke the trust at any time.
 Unlike joint tenancy or a life estate, the trust does not create a present ownership interest in any beneficiary during the grantor’s lifetime.

 Pennsylvania does not allow transfer-on-death deeds for real estate.
 A beneficiary designation placed directly on a deed, the way TOD and POD designations work for financial accounts, is not legally recognized for real property in this state.
-Probate avoidance for Pennsylvania real estate requires a structural change in ownership, not a designation made after the fact.
+For a full discussion of why Pennsylvania does not recognize TOD deeds and what alternatives exist, see transfer-on-death deeds in Pennsylvania.

 What Happens to Real Estate That Goes Through Probate